chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

      large corpora,
      typical real-world examples]

-We can also identify the key terms in a document by various algorithms:
+We can also identify key terms in a document by a number of algorithms:

 .. code-block:: pycon

-    >>> import textacy.keyterms  # note the import!
+    >>> import textacy.keyterms  # note the import
     >>> textacy.keyterms.textrank(doc, normalize='lemma', n_keyterms=10)
     [('language', 0.06469840439566026),
      ('rule', 0.05652651341294322),